Fireman's Insurance Company

 From: Rider's Newark 1916

-At the northeast corner stands the new sixteen-story Firemen's Insurance Building.
+At the northeast corner stands the new sixteen-story Fireman's Insurance Building.
 Note above the entrance "Fireman No. 2," a life size statue of a fire chief in uniform, trumpet in hand (erected 1910' Paul Wiehle, sculptor).
 "Fireman No. 1" was a wooden figure which for 32 years stood on the roof of the old building.
 On the south, or Market Street facade of the same building is a bronze tablet erected by the New Jersey Branch of the Sons of the Revolution, marking the route taken by Washington on his way from Philadelphia to Cambridge.

 Butler Fire Department

-The Wooden Fireman for over forty years’ was perched on top of the Firemen’s Insurance Company Building at Broad and Market Streets in Newark.
+The Wooden Fireman for over forty years’ was perched on top of the Fireman’s Insurance Company Building at Broad and Market Streets in Newark.
 It was erected on the building in 1868 and was removed May 7th 1909 by the Salvage Corps. of Newark.
 Many fire companies tried to obtain this statue but through the influence of John Williams, who will be remembered for his many years of service to Butler as a fireman, it was presented to Kinney Hose Company No. 1.

 The story goes on that John Williams and John Spellman went by horse and wagon to Newark and hauled the fireman safely back to Butler, in spite of the robbery attempts by Bloomfield firemen.
 The fireman had lost a leg in the tearing down of the Newark building and this was replaced by August Mayer.
 Inadvertently, the fireman who had lost his left leg was supplied with a right leg.
 Today he stands perched in the window of the Carey Avenue firehouse, with two right legs.
 In this case two rights made one wrong.